 7. Swirl the connected vials gently and continuously until the powder is completely dissolved.
 Do not shake.
 The RIXUBIS solution should look clear and colorless.
 If not, do not use it and notify Baxter immediately.

-8. Take off the blue cap from the BAXJECT II device and connect the syringe.
+8. Take off the blue cap from the BAXJECT II device and connect the syringe by screwing it clockwise until the syringe is secured.
+Do not over tighten.
 Be careful to not inject air.

 9. Turn over the connected vials so that the RIXUBIS vial is on top.
 Draw the RIXUBIS solution into the syringe by pulling back the plunger slowly.
-Disconnect the syringe from the vials.
+Disconnect the syringe from the BAXJECT II unscrewing it counterclockwise.

 10. If you are using more than one vial of RIXUBIS, the contents of more than one vial may be drawn into the same syringe.
 Make sure you mix each vial of RIXUBIS with the Sterile Water for Injection, USP that is provided in the box (following Steps 1-9).
 You will need a separate BAXJECT II device to mix each additional vial of RIXUBIS.

 11. Attach the infusion needle to the syringe using a winged (butterfly) infusion set, if available.
 Point the needle up and remove any air bubbles by gently tapping the syringe with your finger and slowly and carefully pushing air out of the syringe and needle.